The Standard.

 This isn’t about working harder.

-It’s about building the right structure.
+It’s about building the right structure and operational processes.

 -